jpgorman/react-append-to-body/README.md

 ## API

-`appendElementContainer` a string that should contain a selector that will work with document.querySelector [MDN]: https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector
+`subtreeContainer` a string that should contain a selector that will work with document.querySelector [MDN]: https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector

 ## Tests